Drug & Alcohol Rehab in West Sussex

 The first step to providing you with this care will be to register your interest by getting in contact with us.

-After that, we’ll call you over the phone and ask you a series of questions.
+We’ll talk to you over the phone and ask you a series of questions.
 We’ll need to know about you, your addiction, your budget, and how your symptoms have impacted your mental health.

 After you’ve told us all of this, we’ll call up a rehab that we feel will best suit you and your needs.